IncreaseJuly 5, 2019

 One theologian has said, in effect, “We can till the ground, plant the seeds, pull the weeds, and lavishly water what has been planted, but only God can provide the blessing, sunshine, and environment to make it all grow.”

 It simply takes every one of us doing his or her different job — with God’s blessing on it — for doors to open and harvests to be reaped.
 Divine connections are essential for completing a divine assignment.
 And respect for every person for the role he or she plays — including God and His role — is so important.
-Most of us realize that even if we all did our respective parts to make supernatural things come to pass, nothing of value would ever grow without God didn’t provide His continuous blessing.
+Most of us realize that even if we all did our respective parts to make supernatural things come to pass, nothing of value would ever grow if God didn’t provide His continuous blessing.
 So all the glory goes to God for what is produced in our lives.